Overview

 Injection Frequency and Timing

 Sermorelin is usually administered once a day, ideally at night.
 This timing is strategic, aligning with the body's natural cycle of growth hormone production during sleep.
 For best results, it's generally recommended to take sermorelin on an empty stomach, preferably before bedtime or in the morning upon waking up.
 This helps optimize its absorption and effectiveness.
+It's also possible to get sermorelin in oral form, though this may have lower bioavailability than injections due to the digestive process.
+Learn more in our guide on sermorelin pills vs injections.

 Proper Injection Techniques